saumyashah0510/MineSweeper/Presentation.md

 <br>

 **Q6.
 Can I restart or reset the game?**
-**A6.** 🔄 **Yes!** We have added a custom **Restart function** to the game.
-Now, you can easily restart the game without needing to relaunch the program.
-This feature reinitializes the board and resets all game states, allowing you to start a fresh game immediately.
-Just choose the restart option from the menu!
+**A6.** 🔄 Currently, there's no built-in restart option.
+But you can reset the game by reinitializing the board and resetting all game states.

 ---